UPDATED Nov 17, 2022

 Import PowerShell script to MSI

-Select Import files… from the context menu of a folder, to which you want to import the script.
+2. Select Import files from the context menu where you want to import the PowerShell script.

 Run PowerShell script from MSI via Custom Action